ds-edu/DataScienceCapstone_OnlineRetail/README.md

 ## 1. Data

 This project utilizes machine learning for customer segmentation based on RFM analysis, focusing on three key features: Recency, Frequency, and Monetary value.
-The analysis aims to uncover valuable insights into customer purchasing behavior and transform the transactional data into a customer-centric dataset through feature engineering and clustering that will effectively aid in segmenting customers, enabling the business to determine appropriate marketing strategies and enhance the customer experience.
-Additionally, this analysis has the potential to significantly boost product sales, offering a promising outlook for the future.
+The analysis aims to uncover valuable insights into customer purchasing behavior and transform the transactional data into a customer-centric dataset through feature engineering.
+Using clustering algorithms in Machine Learning will effectively aid in segmenting customers, enabling the business to determine appropriate marketing strategies and enhance the customer experience.
+Additionally, this analysis has the potential to significantly boost product sales and drive revenue, offering a promising outlook for the future.

 Data Source: [UCI Machine Learning Repository | Online Retail II](https://archive.ics.uci.edu/dataset/502/online+retail+ii)